Gaia DR3 Variable White Dwarfs vetted by ZTF: Conclusion

-Furthermore, we compare our catalogue with the MWDD's, for previously identified sources, which yields 519 newly identified variable white dwarf candidates.
-Among these 519 newly identified candidates, we confirm 1 new ZZ Ceti, 10 new GW Virginis , 20 new WD-MS binary systems, and 2 Old DAVs.
+Furthermore, we compare our catalogue with SIMBAD and the MWDD for previously identified sources.
+We announce 67~newly identified periodically variable white dwarfs.
+Among these, we find one potentially new ZZ Ceti star, 10 potentially new GW Virginis stars, 13 potentially new WD-MS binary systems, and two potentially new Old DAVs.

 A sample of our 864 ZTF-observed variable candidates, along with their classifications, frequencies, and amplitudes, is provided in Table~\ref{tab:excerpt}.
-The complete list of our candidates is provided as companion to the paper, on the VizieR database of the Centre de Donn\'ees astronomiques de Strasbourg.
+The complete list of our candidates is provided as a companion to the paper, on the VizieR database of the Centre de Donn\'ees astronomiques de Strasbourg.

 In the future, starting with \textit{Gaia} DR4 (expected by the end of 2026), photometric time series will be available in all bands (G, BP, RP, and G\_RVS) as well as in radial velocities (for the bright part of the survey).
 The combination of \textit{Gaia} data (astrometry, photometry, and radial velocities) with ZTF observations will enable detailed studies of white dwarf variability.
 In particular, aliasing issues will be mitigated thanks to the different spectral windows of the two surveys.
 These developments promise major progress in our understanding of variable white dwarfs.